MortonArb-CollectionsValue/OccurrencePoints/README.md

  - Write a separate CSV of lat-long points for each target species

  >INPUTS:<br>
- > -- Raw occurrence point data from 2-0_get_raw_occurrence_points.R and (optionally) 2-1_compile_exsitu_data.R<br>
+ > ~ Raw occurrence point data from 2-0_get_raw_occurrence_points.R and (optionally) 2-1_compile_exsitu_data.R<br>
- > -- List of target taxa and synonyms (target_taxa_with_syn.csv)
+ > ~ List of target taxa and synonyms (target_taxa_with_syn.csv)
  >
  >OUTPUTS:<br>
- > -- CSV of all occurrence points without lat-long but with locality description (need_geolocation.csv)<br>
+ > ~ CSV of all occurrence points without lat-long but with locality description (need_geolocation.csv)<br>
- > -- CSV of occurrence points for each target species (e.g., Quercus_lobata.csv) in outputs/working/raw_split_by_sp<br>
+ > ~ raw_split_by_sp folder with CSV of occurrence points for each target species (e.g., Quercus_lobata.csv)<br>
- > -- Summary table with one row for each target species, listing number of points with valid a lat-long and number of points with locality description only (occurrence_point_count_per_sp.csv)
+ > ~ Summary table with one row for each target species, listing number of points with valid a lat-long and number of points with locality description only (occurrence_point_count_per_sp.csv)

 ## 3-1_refine_occurrence_points.R

  Flags suspect points by adding a column for each type of flag, where FALSE = flagged.
 Most of the flagging is done through the 'CoordinateCleaner' package, which was created for "geographic cleaning of coordinates from biologic collections."
 Flag columns include:
- - .cen -> Flag records within 500m of country and province centroids
+ - **.cen**: Flag records within 500m of country and province centroids
- - .urb -> Flag records inside urban areas (based on rnaturalearth ne_50m_urban_areas shapefile)
+ - **.urb**: Flag records inside urban areas (based on rnaturalearth ne_50m_urban_areas shapefile)
- - .inst -> Flag records within 100m of biodiversity institutions
+ - .inst**: Flag records within 100m of biodiversity institutions
- - .con -> Flag records outside their reported country
+ - .con**: Flag records outside their reported country
- - .outl -> Flag geographic outliers in species distribution (based on quantile method, with multiplier of the interquartile range = 5; must have at least 7 records to be tested)
+ - .outl**: Flag geographic outliers in species distribution (based on quantile method, with multiplier of the interquartile range = 5; must have at least 7 records to be tested)
- - .gtsnative -> Flag records in countries outside the species native range as reported in GlobalTreeSearch
+ - .gtsnative**: Flag records in countries outside the species native range as reported in GlobalTreeSearch
- - .rlnative -> Flag records in countries outside the species native range as reported in the IUCN Red List
+ - .rlnative**: Flag records in countries outside the species native range as reported in the IUCN Red List
- - .rlintroduced -> Flag records in countries reported in the IUCN Red List as part of the species "introduced" range
+ - .rlintroduced**: Flag records in countries reported in the IUCN Red List as part of the species "introduced" range

  >INPUTS:<br>
- > -- Raw occurrence point data from 2-0_get_raw_occurrence_points.R and (optionally) 2-1_compile_exsitu_data.R<br>
+ > ~ Compiled occurrence points from 3-0_compile_occurrence_points.R
  >
  >OUTPUTS:<br>
- > -- CSV of occurrence points for each target species (e.g., Quercus_lobata.csv) in outputs/working/raw_split_by_sp; see ["Occurrence Output" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) for full output metadata<br>
+ > ~ spp_edited_points folder with CSV of occurrence points for each target species (e.g., Quercus_lobata.csv); see ["Occurrence Output" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) for full output metadata<br>
- > --
+ > ~ Summary table with one row for each target species, listing number of points and number of flagged records in each flag column (flag_summary_by_sp.csv)

 ## 5-0_plot_occurrence_raw_all.R